issamsisbane/portfolio/src/content/projects/en/cea-nextjs-terraform.md

 }
 ```

+### Step 2 : Allowing access from CloudFront only

+We have our cloudfront distribution configure with our S3 bucket as origin.
+We only want people to access our index.html file in our bucket only from CloudFront.
+So we use an OAI.
+The OAI allow S3 to indentify our cloudfront distribution.
+We need to create a bucket policy to allow access to the bucket.
+What we did earlier wasn't really best practice because our bucket is accessible from anywhere by anybody.

 Then I restrict the access.
 To access the bucket files we need to pass by our CloudFront CDN.